While instances of SMS spam are far less common than other digital scams, it still exists. Learn the signs of text spam and how to protect against it.

 Final Thoughts on Spam Texts

 None of this information is meant to scare you or deter you from texting with brands.
-However, a lack of information can result in all text marketers getting a bad wrap.
+However, a lack of information can result in all text marketers getting a bad rap.
 The purpose of this piece also isn’t to lead you to believe that text scams are a highly common phenomenon.

 Once again, due to the highly regulated nature of text marketers, you’re far less likely to see spam texts than say—crank calls or phony emails.